The Best Deadlift Program for Beginners

 - Rest 5 minutes

-- When you can comfortably handle 8 reps at 80 percent of your 1 rep max, now you can increase the deadlift weight.
+- When you can comfortably handle six reps at 75 percent of your one-rep max, now you can increase the deadlift weight to 80 %.

-- Gradually increase the weight, using 5 or 10 pounds additional weight.
+- Gradually increase the weight, using 5 or 10 pounds of additional weight.

 Take a Break

 It is not a bad idea to schedule a break of 1 week after every 6 or 12 weeks of deadlifting.

 - deficit deadlifts,